 - Casualty loss deduction: Now you can only deduct non-business casualty losses and only those that were caused by a presidentially declared disaster.

 So what does all this mean?
-Higher standard deductions and fewer itemized deductions means that fewer Americans will be able to find value in going the itemized route with their deductions.
+Higher standard deductions and fewer itemized deductions mean that fewer Americans will be able to find value in going the itemized route with their deductions.

 If you were already using the standard deduction, the higher limits under Trump’s tax plan will work in your favor.
 But if you were someone who itemized your deductions, you may not be as happy with the tax changes.